banked/example-store/README.md

 ![](./static/images/example-store-screenshot.png)

-This dummy ecommerce store uses shoes as a product, it's primary purpose is to show how to implement Banked's hosted checkout, used for account to account payments.
+This dummy ecommerce store uses shoes as a product, it's purpose is to demonstrate an implementation of Banked's hosted checkout, used for account to account payments.
+You can add products to a basket and checkout using Banked's API.

-You can add products to a basket, and checkout using Banked's API.
-If you want to see the Banked specific parts checkout `./server/api.js` for creating the checkout URL on the backend that the stores redirects people to.
+If you want to see the Banked specific parts checkout `./server/api.js` for creating the checkout URL on the backend that the stores redirects people to and `./test/server/api.spec.js` for tests of the implemeentation.

 ## Build Setup